-Megan Giddens has been a graphic designer at Life.Church for the past three years.
+Megan Giddens is a graphic designer who follows Jesus.
 She loves illustrating, Benedict Cumberbatch, and her cat, Ned.
 Today, we’re talking to Megan about a piece of art she made, inspired by the words of Psalm 36:5.

 Your love, Lᴏʀᴅ, reaches to the heavens, your faithfulness to the skies.
 Psalm 36:5 NIV